 Level Playing Field

-This tutorial demonstrates a method to analyze a set of selected cues in a QLab workspace and adjust their master levels in the Audio Levels inspector tab, so that they all playback at a subjectively similar volume.
+This tutorial demonstrates a method to analyze a set of selected cues in a QLab workspace and adjust their main levels in the Audio Levels inspector tab, so that they all playback at a subjectively similar volume.

 This is useful for any situation where you want to normalize a set of cues to a standard playback level.